Jaxonwht/cellsociety/README.md

 a water world or space world, etc.) shape of cells or patches within the grid's shape (i.e., circles, rectangles, or arbitrary images like sharks or fire). <br /><br />
 Yes.

-* Allow users to save the current state of the simulation as an XML configuration file <br /><br />

 Visualization

 * Display a graph of the populations of all of the "kinds" of cells over the time of the simulation. <br /><br />
 Yes, we include a graph that shows the the change of each population over time below the simulation grid.

-* Allow users to interact with the simulation dynamically to change the values of its parameters. <br /><br />

-* Allow users to interact with the simulation dynamically to create or change a state at a grid location. <br /><br />

-* Allow users to run multiple simulations at the same time so they can compare the results side by side (i.e., do not use tabs like a browser). <br /><br />
+Each state has one specific line showing how its amount changes over time.
+The user can also do comparison between states easily.

 ### Impressions